jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

 At any time you can re-run [jx boot](/commands/jx_boot) to re-apply any changes in your configuration.

-So just edit anything in the configuration you like and re-run [jx boot](/commands/jx_boot) - whether thats to add or remove Apps, to change parameters or configuration or upgrade or downgrade versions of dependencies.
+So just edit anything in the configuration you like and re-run [jx boot](/commands/jx_boot) - whether that's to add or remove apps, to change parameters or configuration, or upgrade or downgrade versions of dependencies.

 ## Requirements

 There is a file called [jx-requirements.yml](https://github.com/jenkins-x/jenkins-x-boot-config/blob/master/jx-requirements.yml) which is used to specify the logical requirements of your installation; such as:

-* what kubernetes provider to use
+* what Kubernetes provider to use
 * whether to store secrets in the local file system or vault
 * if you are using Terraform to manage your cloud resources
 * if you wish to use kaniko for container image builds

-This is the main configuration file for `jx boot` and where you make most of your changes.
+This is the main configuration file for `jx boot` where you make most of your changes.
 You may want to review the  [jx-requirements.yml](https://github.com/jenkins-x/jenkins-x-boot-config/blob/master/jx-requirements.yml) file and make any changes you need.

 ## Secrets